Return to Home Mortality > Table > Interpret

 Trend for the following could not be reliably determined due to small number of deaths per year:

-Buena Vista City, Emporia City, Norton City
+Bath County, Bland County, Buena Vista City, Emporia City, Williamsburg City

 Interpret Rankings provides insight into interpreting cancer statistics.
 When the population size for a denominator is small, the rates may be unstable.
 A rate is unstable when a small change in the numerator (e.g., only one or two additional cases) has a dramatic effect on the calculated rate.

-Data for United States does not include Puerto Rico.
+Data for United States do not include Puerto Rico.